Hamid-ANN/Natural-Language-Processing/README.md

 1. Sueprvised learning with scikit-learn for text data
 2. scikit-learn plus Naive Bayes classifier
 3. TfidfVectorizer plus Naive Bayes classifier

+dataset:
+Reviews of movies and label of Fake and Real